B.A. Geology, Williams College

 Ph.D.
 Zoology, University of Washington

-I teach courses in the biological realm of environmental science, in subjects such as conservation biology, conservation planning, and ecology, as well as more general courses in environmental studies.
+I teach courses in the biological realm of environmental science, in subjects such as conservation biology, ecology, and urban ecology, as well as more general courses in environmental studies.
 In all of my classes, my teaching is motivated by the critical need to improve our understanding of our environment.
-We are facing conservation and sustainability dilemmas of unprecedented complexity.
-To resolve these issues will require a thorough and rigorous understanding of our earth and its biological components.
-I try to develop in students not only a depth of knowledge in a particular subject, but also the critical thinking skills, broad interdisciplinary understanding, and effective communication skills they will need to intelligently address future challenges.
+We are facing conservation and sustainability dilemmas of unprecedented seriousness and complexity.
+Examples include global climate change and the species extinction crisis.
+To resolve these issues will require a thorough and rigorous understanding of our earth, its biological systems and components, and the nature of human interaction with those systems and components.
+I try to develop in students not only a depth of knowledge in a particular subject, but also the critical thinking skills, broad interdisciplinary understanding, and communication skills they will need to effectively address current and future environmental challenges.

 BES 312 Ecology